HELEN OTWAY

 MY STORY

-Helen’s achievements include being a finalist in the 2025 Swell Art Prize and the 2023 Lethbridge Gallery Small Scale Art Prize, with previous recognition in the Moonee Valley Art Prize, Border Art Prize, and Albert Park College Art Prize.
-Her work has gained attention for its ability to convey a quiet, immersive experience, often drawing on the shifting light, textures, and moods of the natural world.
+Helen’s achievements include being a finalist in the 2025 Swell Art Prize and the 2023 Lethbridge Gallery Small Scale Art Prize, with additional recognition in the Moonee Valley Art Prize, Border Art Prize, and Albert Park College Art Prize.
+Her work is noted for its atmospheric washes, subtle tonal shifts, and ability to evoke a quiet sense of immersion.

 Qualifications: